Food Chain And Food Web

 Secondary Consumers (Carnivores)

-• Definition: These organisms are found in the subsequent trophic level and are used by the primary consumers of food.
+• These organisms are found in the subsequent trophic level and are used by the primary consumers of food.
 This could either be being a purely meat consumer or being both a meat and grain or cereal consumer.

 Tertiary Consumers (Apex Predators)

-• Definition: These are the ultimate predators which only have a man as their competitor or frankly struggle for survival with other members of the same species.
-However, it is a mesopredator and has a feeding relationship with the secondary level of the food pyramid; this is very important in maintaining the balance of the ecosystem.
+• These are the ultimate predators which only have a man as their competitor or frankly struggle for survival with other members of the same species.
+However, it is a mesopredator and has a feeding relationship with the secondary level of the food pyramid.
+This is very important in maintaining the balance of the ecosystem.
+This one is personal for lions, eagles, and sharks.

-Examples Of Simple Food Chains
+Types of Simple Food Chains

-Some examples of simple food chains are:
+Some examples of simple food chains are discussed below

 Terrestrial Food Chain

-Grassland Ecosystem:
+Grassland Ecosystem

 • Producer: Grass